 Clips from the movie in English and Arabic recently posted on YouTube show the Prophet Muhammad as a child of undetermined parentage and portray him as a buffoon who advocates child abuse and extramarital sex, among other overtly insulting claims.

-The Associated Press reported that alleged filmmaker, Sam Bacile, is a California-based real estate developer who went into hiding Tuesday.
-The AP quotes him as describing Islam as a "cancer," and said he intended his film to be a provocative political statement condemning the religion.
+The Associated Press reported that Bacile - a real estate developer in California - went into hiding Tuesday.
+He described Islam as a "cancer," and said he intended his film to be a provocative political statement condemning the religion.

 The video gained international attention with its promotion by controversial Florida-based Christian Pastor Terry Jones, who said Tuesday the film was not designed to attack Muslims but to show the "destructive ideology of Islam."

 Jones triggered deadly riots in Afghanistan in 2010 and 2011 by threatening to set fire to copies of the Quran and then burning one in his church.